THartmanOfTheRedwoods/Java-Assignment-008/README.md

 5. Write a loop in main that invokes check with the values 0.1, 1.0, 10.0, and 100.0.
 * How does the accuracy of the result vary as x varies?
     * Compare the number of digits of agreement rather than the difference between the actual and estimated values.
+       * myExp1 gives accurate results for 0.1 and 1.0, but for 10.0 and 100.0, the results are inaccurate.
 6. Add a loop in main that checks myexp with the values -0.1, -1.0, -10.0, and -100.0.
 * Comment on the accuracy.
+  * myExp1 gives accurate results for -0.1 and -1.0, but for -10.0 and -100.0, the results are inaccurate.
+It seems like myExp1 only gives accurate results when - 3.0 <= x <= 3.0.

 ## Part 2 - Submit via GitHub Pull Request
 * Perform the same Pull request steps you've been doing all semester!